 Presentation rooms are available by reservation.
 See the BML Front Office for assistance reserving a room.

-- Graduate students have access to a 65" flat screen TV on a mobile cart with a logitech camera and speaker phone/mic for web conferencing and presentations is available for graduate students.
+- Graduate students have access to a 65" flat screen TV on a mobile cart outfitted with a Logitech web conference system for groups, and a zoom account.
 Users must provide their own computer.
 Contact Carina Fish for more information.